visipedia/iwildcam_comp/readme.md

 Camera trap data provides several challenges that can make it difficult to get good results.

 Illumination:
+Images can be poorly illuminated, especially at night.
+The example below contains a skunk to the center left of the frame.

 ![alt text](https://rawgit.com/visipedia/iwildcam_comp/master/assets/illumination.png)

 Motion Blur:
+The shutter speed of the camera is not fast enough to eliminate motion blur, so animals are sometimes blurry.
+The example contains a blurred coyote.

 ![alt text](https://rawgit.com/visipedia/iwildcam_comp/master/assets/blur.png)

 Small ROI:
+Some animals are small or far from the camera, and can be difficult to spot even for humans.
+The example image has a mouse on a brance to the center right of the frame.

 ![alt text](https://rawgit.com/visipedia/iwildcam_comp/master/assets/smallroi.png)

 Occlusion:
+Animals can be occluded by vegetation or the edge of the frame.
+This example shows a location where weeds grew in front of the camera, obscuring the view.

 ![alt text](https://rawgit.com/visipedia/iwildcam_comp/master/assets/occlusion.png)

 Perspective:
+Sometimes animals come very close to the camera, causing a forced perspective.

 ![alt text](https://rawgit.com/visipedia/iwildcam_comp/master/assets/perspective.png)

 Weather Conditions:
+Poor weather, including rain or dust, can obstruct the lens and cause false triggers.

 ![alt text](https://rawgit.com/visipedia/iwildcam_comp/master/assets/weather.png)

 Camera Malfunctions:
+Sometimes the camera malfunctions, causing strange discolorations.

 ![alt text](https://rawgit.com/visipedia/iwildcam_comp/master/assets/malfunctions.png)